 There are three ways to find the compression ratio that was used to encode a MrSID image.

 - To calculate the compression ratio yourself, divide the input image size by the input file size (both are shown on the GeoExpress properties tab).
-The input image size is the same as the “nominal” image size, which is: width x height x number of bands x number of samples
+The input image size is based on the nominal dimensions of the image, which is:

 - As an example, if you divide an input image size of 5 GB by an input file size of 256 MB, the result is 20, or a compression ratio of 20:1.